nsfcac/Automating-the-scale-up-process-in-OpenHPC/Readme.md

 ## 2- Demo

-Please visit the following link and check the videos which show how to use the application.
+Please visit the following link and check the video which shows how to use the application.

 https://youtu.be/k6oiz_1vANE